puppeteer/puppeteer/docs/api/puppeteer.page.__eval.md

 # Page.$$eval() method

-This method runs `Array.from(document.querySelectorAll(selector))` within the page and passes the result as the first argument to the `pageFunction`.
+This method returns all elements matching the selector and passes the resulting array as the first argument to the `pageFunction`.

 #### Signature: